 I wonder if they know the secret of the Three Seashells.

-At a glance Roger Vadim’s Barbarella looks like typical sexploitation film, especially considering that Jane Fonda was his wife at the time and she was going through her “Sex Kitten” phase of her career, but even placed in that genre it fails to work as Barbarella’s supposed innocence comes across as more childlike rather than that of someone who sexually free, and when one thinks of sex the last thing you want crossing your mind is children.
+At a glance Roger Vadim’s Barbarella looks like a typical sexploitation film, especially considering that Jane Fonda was his wife at the time and she was going through her “Sex Kitten” phase of her career, but even placed in that genre it fails to work as Barbarella’s supposed innocence comes across as more childlike rather than that of someone who sexually free, and when one thinks of sex the last thing you want crossing your mind is children.
 The incredible visual designs and the fun campy aspect of the film are its most compelling aspects so if you can look past its nonsensical story structure and corny dialogue you may find yourself enjoying it despite its obvious faults.

 Barbarella (1968)